Java Academy Logo

 When to Use Monolithic Architecture

-The application is small or simple
+• Application is small or simple

-The team size is small
+• Team size is small

-Rapid development is required
+• Rapid development is needed

-Infrastructure and deployment need to be simple
+• Infrastructure should be simple

-The application is in an early stage
+• Application is in an early stage

 When to Use Microservices Architecture